How tropical are seven- and eight-particle amplitudes?: Tropical geometry and Grassmannians

 \section{Tropical geometry and Grassmannians}

 Tropical geometry is a relatively new field in mathematics, whose cornerstone is the mapping of polynomials, used to define algebraic varieties, to piecewise linear functions, defining in turn geometric objects known as polyhedral complexes.
 In this manner, it sometimes allows to answer questions about the former, in the much simpler context of the latter.
 There are many good introductory texts \cite{Katz2017} as well as reviews on the subject \cite{Mikhalkin2006,Maclagan2012,Brugalle2015}.

 Here, we will briefly review the basic concepts following \cite{Speyer2003,Speyer2005,Drummond:2019qjk} with a focus on introducing the totally positive tropical configuration space.
+The relation of its building blocks, known as rays, to the variables of Grassmannian cluster algebras, which will be discussed in the next section, will lie at the core of our analysis.
+We will use italic text to emphasize the main concepts and definitions, and also provide several examples to illustrate them,\footnote{So as to aid the reader, the beginning and end of each example along the text, will be denoted by boldface font and the \qedsymbol\, symbol, respectively.} as it is only relatively recently that they have been discovered by the physics community.